 An online, searchable database of burials across Norway.
 As of April, 2013, over 2 million burials.
-Includes Hedmark County, Elverum precinct and Elverum.
-Cemeteries listed in Elverum are: Elverum, Heradsbygd, Hernes urnelund, Nordskogbygda and Sørskogbygda.
+A "Find-A-Grave" for Norway.
+It includes Hedmark County, Elverum precinct and Elverum.
+Cemeteries listed for Elverum are: Elverum, Heradsbygd, Hernes urnelund, Nordskogbygda and Sørskogbygda.
 As of April 2013, 1533 names are listed for Sørskogbygda.
 Names can be searched individually or all names at within any position within the hierarchy can be listed, down to all names in a given cemetery.
 Gravestone photos may be shown.
 This a findagrave.com for Norway.

 Note that the search methodology will be strange to many users and will take some practice and testing to get used to it.
 Also, not all data elements are present for all records; ie. no birth year.

 Interactive map of geographic objects in Norway.
 In particular, can display a farm's location by entering its name or number from the 1886 survey.
 I have not fully explored all its features.
 I don't see any English option, so it's all going to be in Norwegian.